yfuruyama/adc/README.md

 ### adc add

 `adc add <CREDENTIAL.json>` adds a service account credential to adc.
-After adding the credential, you can delete the original one.
+After adding the credential, you can delete the original one safely.

 ```sh
 $ adc add ~/Downloads/my-service-account-key-e50710fb4883.json